Randomized Empirical Processes by Algebraic Groups, and Tests for Weak Null Hypotheses: Further proofs

 variances

 and covariances

-where the second equality in the previous display is due to the conditional independence of both components given $\b X_1$.
-Thus, Hoeffding's Theorem implies that the conditional randomization distribution converges in probability to a centered normal distribution with variance $P^{\mc G} f^2 - (P^{\mc G} f)^2$.
+where the second equality in the previous display is due to the conditional independence of both components given $\b X$.
+Thus, Hoeffding's Theorem implies that the conditional randomization distribution converges in probability to a centered normal distribution with variance $\P (Q_{\cdot}f^2 - (Q_{\cdot}f)^2)$.

-In order to transfer this convergence result back to the original vector $(\mb G_n f_1, \dots, \mb G_n f_m)$, we need to verify the convergence for all possible vectors $\bs \lambda \in \R^m$ of which there are uncountably many.
-This is ensured by the extended Cram\'er-Wold device; see Satz~3.19 in \cite{pauly09}.
-The idea in its proof is that the characteristic functions of the above linear combinations are continuous in $\bs \lambda$.

-We are going to prove conditional tightness of the randomization empirical process in outer probability by verifying an asymptotic equicontinuity condition.
+Next, we are going to prove the conditional tightness of the randomization empirical process in outer probability by verifying an asymptotic equicontinuity condition.
 Here, conditional tightness means, as defined in Theorem~2.9.6 in \cite{vaart96:_weak}, that